joandrsn/linux-touchpad-osx-article/osx_scroll.md

 (The final one being my favourite)

-But please, **please** understand this is just an outlet for frustration.
+I understand that this is just an outlet for frustration.
 Their touchpad experience is bad and their inability to do something about it is simply frustrating.